HCMID/ms-hackathon-2019/docs/teamleaders.md

 Check at the registration desk to find what room your team will be working in.

-Project coordinator Neel Smith, with team leaders:
+Hogan 406, project coordinator Neel Smith, with team leaders:

 -   Richard Ciolek, **team 1**.
 Initial assignment: Hercules, on urn:cite2:mid:.v1:2r (top).
 (Team leader )
 -   Jack Champagne, **team 2**:  The Crown, on urn:cite2:mid:bern88pages.v1:2r (bottom).